- Our Work

 Conservation Covenants placed on Komas Bluffs and Railway Grade Marsh and 63 hectare Settlement Lands acquired by DCA:

 As a result of the settlement of DCA's legal case against 4064 Investment Ltd. significant additional land has been set side for conservation on Denman Island.
-For more about the legal case see Press Release & Case History.
+For more about the legal case see Press Release and Case History.

 Central Park property bought by DCA: